On robust theorems due to Bolzano, Weierstrass, Cantor, and Jordan: Equivalences for the Bolzano-Weierstrass theorem

 As to well-orders, Simpson calls the comparability of countable well-orders `indispensable' for a decent theory of ordinals, pioneered by Cantor in \cite{cantor1883}.
-We agree that it would be very indecent indeed to have incomparable countable well-orders, suggesting the following principle, which is just the second-order $\CWO$ from \cite{simpson2}*{V.6} formulated for linear orders over $\R$ that are countable. \begin{princ}[$\CWO^{\omega}$] For countable well-orders {$(X, \preceq_{X}) $ and $ (Y, \preceq_{Y})$} where $X, Y\subset \R$, the former order is order-isomorphic to the latter order or an initial segment of the latter order, or vice versa. \end{princ} Thirdly, we present a preliminary result that got everything started. \begin{thm}[$\RCAo$] Principle \ref{akku} implies the uncountability of $\R$ as in $ \NIN$. \end{thm} \begin{proof} Let $Y:[0,1]\di \N$ be an injection and note that $(\exists^{2})$ is therefore available by Remark \ref{LEM}.
-Using the functional $\exists^{2}$, define $A\subset \R$ as follows: \be x\in A \asa (\exists n\in \N)(n\leq x\leq n+1\wedge Y(x-n)=n). \ee Intuitively, $A$ is the set $\{z+Y(z): z\in [0,1]\}$, although the latter need not exist (as a set) in $\RCAo$.
-Each interval $[m, m+1]\cap A$ has at most one element as $x, y \in \big( [m, m+1]\cap A\big)$ implies $Y(x-m)=Y(y-m)$ by \eqref{fli} and hence $x=_{\R}y$ by the injectivity of $Y$.
+We agree that it would be very indecent indeed to have incomparable countable well-orders, suggesting the following principle, which is just the second-order $\CWO$ from \cite{simpson2}*{V.6} formulated for linear orders over $\R$ that are countable. \begin{princ}[$\CWO^{\omega}$] For countable well-orders {$(X, \preceq_{X}) $ and $ (Y, \preceq_{Y})$} where $X, Y\subset \R$, the former order is order-isomorphic to the latter order or an initial segment of the latter order, or vice versa. \end{princ} Thirdly, we present a preliminary result that got everything started. \begin{thm}[$\ACAo$] Principle \ref{akku} implies the uncountability of $\R$ as in $ \NIN$. \end{thm} \begin{proof} Let $Y:[0,1]\di \N$ be an injection and use $\exists^{2}$ to define $A\subset \R$ as follows: \be x\in A \asa (\exists n\in \N)(n\leq x< n+1\wedge Y(x-n)=n). \ee Intuitively, $A$ is the set $\{z+Y(z): z\in [0,1]\}$, although the latter need not exist (as a set) in $\ACAo$.
+Each $[m, m+1)\cap A$ has at most one element as $x, y \in \big( [m, m+1)\cap A\big)$ implies $Y(x-m)=Y(y-m)$ by \eqref{fli} and hence $x=_{\R}y$ by the injectivity of $Y$.
 In this light, $A$ does not have a limit point, while this set is trivially closed.